Diptonil/raging-coffee/README.md

 Visual Studio Code with the extension `Language Support for Java (TM) by Red Hat` has been used.
 Sections for other IDEs such as IntelliJ or Eclipse shall be added if those environments bear certain feasilbility that deems their adoption over the present IDE.
 The required dependencies (JDK 17) have firstly been installed.
-Methods to run programs from Docker coming shortly.
+Methods to run programs directly from Docker coming shortly.
 To run the programs from the terminal:
 - From the directory in which the source file is stored:
   ```sh
   javac fileName.java